 Eventually, the country will have to confront the deficit we have, rather than the deficit we imagine.
 The one we imagine is a deficit caused by waste, fraud, abuse, foreign aid, oil industry subsidies and vague out-of-control spending.
-The one we have is caused by the world’s highest health costs (by far), the world’s largest military (by far), a program built when most people died by 70 — and to pay for it all, the lowest tax rates in decades.
+The one we have is caused by the world’s highest health costs (by far), the world’s largest military (by far), a Social Security program built when most people died by 70 — and to pay for it all, the lowest tax rates in decades.

 While I don’t think that Simpson-Bowles is perfect or nearly enough, it’s a start.
 Leaders (as opposed to merely elected officials or politicians–there’s a difference) need to step forward and make this happen.